 In the 1960s, Boat Quay saw a significant drop in usage as mechanization took over the role of bumboats (small wooden boats).
 The opening of a high-tech cargo center in Pasir Panjang was the death knell for trade along Boat Quay.
 By this point, the rivers were heavily polluted and the Singapore government embarked on a decade-long Clean Rivers project.
 In the mid-1980s, they decided to conserve the buildings and transform the Quayside into an entertainment hub.

 These days, the only boats that you will see on the Singapore River are the bumboats that run tours and serve as river taxis.
 The old shophouses and warehouses are now home to popular restaurants, bars and other entertainment venues that are frequented by the professionals that work in the CBD area, and tourists.
-Their colorful facades serve as a reminder to the importance of Boat Quay in Singapore’s history.
+Their colourful facades serve as a reminder to the importance of Boat Quay in Singapore’s history.

 Boat Quay, Singapore, 049868